- Special to The Washington Times - Tuesday, January 20, 2026

 Advertisement

-Russia’s stealth fighter, the Sukhoi Su-57 Felon, was the star of the Dubai Airshow 2025, where it wowed onlookers with aerobatic stunts.
+Russia’s stealth fighter, the Sukhoi Su-57 Felon, was the star of the Dubai Airshow 2025, where it wowed onlookers with aerobatic stunts, although its supposed stealth capabilities were not on display.

-Although its supposed stealth capabilities were not on display, its appearance in the Dubai market was only its third-ever air show, after Aero India and the Zhuhai Airshows.
+Its appearance in the Dubai market was only its third, after the Aero India and Zhuhai air shows.
 Russia kept its pavilion separate from other nations at the Dubai Airshow and told The Washington Times that it had received multiple business inquiries.

-Russia’s ambitions in the Middle East remain, but its ability to realize them has declined noticeably.
+Russia has maintained its ambitions in the Middle East, but its ability to realize them has declined noticeably.
 The Kremlin is still issuing warnings, but sanctions and economic constraints have rendered Russia capable of doing little else.

 Copyright © 2026 The Washington Times, LLC.
 Click here for reprint permission.